JoshDoody/joshdoody.github.io/_posts/2016-06-20-the-dreaded-salary-question.md

 > “So where are you right now in terms of salary, and what are you looking for if you make this move?”

-**Wait a minute.** They want to know your salary expectations before you even start your job interviews?
+**Wait a minute.** They want to know your current salary and expected salary before you even start your job interviews?

 **You intuitively know that sharing your current salary or desired salary probably isn't in your best interest.** But you're also really excited about this opportunity and you don't want to miss out.
 Plus, you're not sure how to not answer this question.